econPreference/TermStructureModels.jl/docs/src/output.md

 !!! tip

     To get posterior samples or posterior descriptive statistics of a specific object, we need to know which `struct` contains the object as a field.
-Section [Notations](https://econpreference.github.io/TermStructureModels.jl/dev/notations/) organize which structs contain the object.
+Section [Notations](https://econpreference.github.io/TermStructureModels.jl/dev/notations/) organizes which structs contain the object.